PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-13 17:12:03
+Last updated: 2024-04-13 17:12:36
-Random Quote: Pictures can be twisted and used against you and haunt you forever. - Hannah Baker
+Random Quote: Barney: "You have no reason to be nervous.
+And I'm going to tell you why in one word."Ted: "And what's that word?"Barney: "Dibs!" - Barney Stinson